TuOfTimes/twitter-bot/README.md

 -   [x] Use regex to check word matchings
 -   [ ] Retrieve followers and to allow for unfollowing once follower limit is reached
 -   [x] Put a date requirement on tweets (no earlier than 1 week or something)
--   [ ] Filter out Royale High, Roblox, and Animal Crossing
--   [ ] Ignore posts with external URLs
--   [ ] Determine best way to order giveaway tweets
--   [ ] Fix regex to make sure words are matched properly
+-   [x] Fix regex to make sure words are matched properly
 -   [ ] Tweek entity checking (ex.
 URLs, number of tagged users, hashtags, etc.)
+-   [ ] Retweeting seems to be failing, not sure why